Abune Yacob

-Abune Yacob(ኣቡነ ያዕቆብ) (5 July 1924 – 1 December 2003) was the second patriarch of the Eritrean Orthodox Tewahdo Church.
+Abune Yacob (ኣቡነ ያዕቆብ; 5 July 1924 – 1 December 2003) was the second patriarch of the Eritrean Orthodox Tewahdo Church.

-Born, raised and ordained in Eritrea, initially he had been made an archbishop of the Ethiopian Orthodox Church, and had served briefly as locum tenens (acting patriarch) of the Ethiopian Orthodox Tewahdo Church following the abdication of Patriarch Merkorios in 1991.
+Yacob was born and ordained in Eritrea.
+He was an archbishop of the Ethiopian Orthodox Church, and served briefly as locum tenens (acting patriarch) of the Ethiopian Orthodox Tewahdo Church following the abdication of Patriarch Merkorios in 1991.
 However, following the split of the Eritrean Orthodox Church from the Ethiopian Church, he moved to the Eritrean synod as a native Eritrean.

 The autocephaly of the Eritrean Orthodox Tewahdo Church was recognised in 1994.
 Phillipos was the first patriarch of the church, and after his death, Yacob became patriarch in December 2002.